Running Jobs

 After the specified jobs start or are cancelled and 'time' in minutes from job start or cancellation happens, this job can begin execution.
 If no 'time' is given then there is no delay after start or cancellation.

-The sample script below staggers the start of five jobs by 5 minutes each.
+The following sample script staggers the start of five jobs by 5 minutes each.
 You can use this script as a template and modify it to the number of jobs you have.
 The minimum recommended delay time is 3 minutes; 5 minutes is a more conservative choice.

 [gbauer@dt-login01 depend]$ cat start